140th Military Intelligence Battalion (United States): Insignia

-Coat of Arms
+Coat of arms

 Shield: Azure within an orle argent, in base a pyramid of the like and in chief a sun in splendor issuing to base five lightning flashes or and charged with a globe of the like grid-lined of the first.

 Crest: That for the regiments and separate battalions of the Army Reserve: On a wreath of the colours, argent and azure, the Lexington Minuteman proper.
 The statue of the Minuteman, Capt.
 John Parker (Henry Hudson Kitson, sculptor), stands on the Common in Lexington, Massachusetts.

 Motto

 Semper Vigil (Latin for always watchful).

-Distinctive Unit Insignia
+Distinctive unit insignia

 The distinctive unit insignia is the shield and motto of the coat of arms.

 Symbolism

 Oriental blue and silver gray (white) are the colors associated with military intelligence.
 The sun represents the Greek god Helios who, according to mythology, could bring all secrets to light; surrounding a globe, it represents the unit's worldwide military intelligence mission.
 The lightning flashes suggest electronic warfare and communication capabilities.
 The sun and lightning flashes are gold and allude to California, the "Golden State," the unit's home area.
 The pyramid personifies longevity [ironically] and strength.